UK Awards Deem British-Japanese Singer Rina Sawayama Not British Enough For Entry

 But when her UK label, Dirty Hit, explained this to the Mercury Prize, the officials replied saying the rules weren't likely to change.

-Ironically enough, Sawayama is a recipient of a grant for British artists and music organizations called BPI, which organizes both award competitions.
+Ironically enough, Sawayama is a recipient of a grant for British artists and music organisations called BPI, which organises both award competitions.
 "I feel like I've contributed to the UK in a way that I think is worthy of being celebrated, or at least being eligible to be celebrated," Sawayama said.

 A spokesperson for BPI told VICE: “Both The BRIT Awards and the Hyundai Mercury Prize aim to be as inclusive as possible within their parameters, and their processes and eligibility criteria are constantly reviewed.”